Updated March 3, 2022

 With the NOTAMs now published and 5G networks going live, what happens next?

 The FAA and the aviation industry will continue to assess real-world effects to aviation operations from 5G transmitters.
 Where possible, the agency will remove NOTAMs where restrictions can be eased, so it is critical for operators to share any 5G interference events they encounter to better inform the FAA’s data in that continual assessment.
+Report a 5G interference event to the FAA.

 Additional NOTAMs may also be added in areas demonstrating consistent effects and interference, and as the FAA is notified by telecom providers of the deployment of additional 5G transmitters.